Esylus/Coding-Standards/2_DocStandards.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## 1. Types Of Documentation
+## 1. Documentation Types Overview

-**Project Documentation:**
+**Project ReadMe:**
-* All projects require a readme file to explain the basics of getting up and running with the app.
-A template is supplied in this document as a starting point.
+* All projects require a readMe file to explain the basics of getting up and running with the app.
+* An itGroove readMe template is supplied in this document as a starting point for any project.

 **Code Documentation:**
 * itGroove has selected Documentation.js (https://documentation.js.org/) as its primary code documentation generator.
 * It's used to generate documentation from comments within your code.
-Documentation.js processes JavaScript comments in the JSDoc format.
-JSDoc is not code however.
-It's a simple and standard syntax for writing documentation.
+* Documentation.js processes JavaScript comments in the JSDoc format, a simple and standard syntax for writing documentation.

-**Express Documentation:**
+**Rest Endpoint Documentation:**
-* itGroove has selected Documentation.js (https://swagger.io/solutions/api-documentation/) as its endpoint documentation generator.
+* itGroove has selected Swagger Documentation (https://swagger.io/solutions/api-documentation/) as its REST endpoint documentation generator.
-* The usage of Swagger within itGroove projects is currently being investigated and will be added to this document at a later date.
+* The usage of Swagger within itGroove projects is currently being investigated and will be detailed in this document at a later date.

+**GraphQL Documentation:**
+* itGroove has selected GraphQL (https://graphql.org/) as query language for it's API's.
+* GraphQL is self-documenting in that you describe the data types, fields and interaction points between them.
+* Playground then lets you interactively explore the schema of a GraphQL server and run queries against it at the same time.
+* Dynamically generated documentation can be generated from the GraphQL schema's to be used in a webpage.

 **File Comment Documentation:**
 * Files should have a comment block at the top with a quick description and anything a reader might need to know.
-This is not necessary for files like schemas and tests.
+* This is not necessary for files such as schemas and tests.
-* Functions that aren't self-explained will need a comment block on them
+* Functions that aren't self-explained will need a comment block on them beyond the Documentation.js syntax.

-**GraphQL Documentation:**
-* Please verify that GraphQL requests are self-documented on GraphQL Playground, and that the REST endpoints have swagger documentation attached to them.

-## 2. Project Documentation Requirements
+## 2. Project ReadMe Requirements

 *All projects should cover the below points in their documentation.*